Amazon S3

 Amazon S3 is a web service offered by Amazon Web Services, that provides scalable and highly flexible cloud storage through web services interfaces.

 The Amazon S3 connector uses Amazon S3 REST API, version 2006-03-01.

-This is the most simple way to connect to Amazon S3.
+This is the simplest way to connect to Amazon S3.
 To use this authentication method, you just need to provide the access key of an IAM User in your Amazon S3 system.

-Workato will log in to your Amazon S3 as this IAM User to do automation.
-The IAM User should have enough permission, ideally List/Read/Write permission to specific buckets & folders.
+Workato perform operations in your Amazon S3 as this IAM User.
+To use the full set of triggers and actions, the IAM User should have List/Read/Write permission to specific buckets & folders.

-Refer to Amazon documentation on how to create an IAM User.
+Refer to Amazon documentation to learn how to create an IAM User.

 If you prefer not to share your Amazon S3 access key, you can connect using IAM Role.

 In this method, you will create an IAM Role for an external Workato's Amazon S3 account to access your Amazon S3.
 Learn more about IAM Role and granting access to third-party in this Amazon documentation.